ebikatsudon/VTubeStudio/FAQ.md

 Depending on the size of your company, you may need additional licensing.
 Please see the [VTube Studio EULA](https://denchisoft.com/license/) or [contact me](mailto:denchi@denchisoft.com) for more information.

+## I can't load my Live2D model in VTube Studio.
+What's wrong?

+First, check the logs if there are any errors.
+If there are errors in the logs but no error popup was shown, there may be a bug in the app.
+Please contact me on Discord so I can take care of it.

+There have also been cases of Antivirus software blocking the app from reading models.
+Try disabling them or adding an exception for VTube Studio.
+One such example is "IObit Malware Fighter".

+If you're trying to load a model in the iOS/Android app and the app just crashes instantly, this is most likely because your textures are too big.
+16k textures or three or more 4k textures are too much for most mobile devices.
+Having textures that large does nothing to improve your model display quality, so please export the model from Live2D with a reduced texture size.
+As a general rule, one or two 4k textures should always be enough.

+## Can I use the iPhone/Android tracking at the same time with webcam tracking?

+Not sure why you would ever want to, but yes.
+If you have both active, webcam tracking will be used as long as the webcam can track you.
+Once it loses tracking, VTS will automatically use the tracking data received over the network instead.

+## I am on MacOS and the webcam tracker is broken.

+Webcam tracking on MacOS is experimental and may not work at all depending on your device.
+Before purchasing any DLCs, please make sure you are happy with the tracking on MacOS as I cannot guarantee it will work in a stable way.
+In the worst case, if VTS or any other app can't access your webcam anymore, you may have to reset your SMC like this:

+**System Management Controller (SMC) Reset Guide:** https://support.apple.com/en-gb/HT201295

+That said, there are quite a few users who use VTube Studio on macOS and do not have any problems. iOS/Android tracking with macOS should work fine.

+## Does VTube Studio store/record any personal data?

+**No.**

+Specifically, no personal data is stored on the device or sent to any external servers by VTube Studio.
+VTube Studio writes logs to your PC, but they are human-readable text files and not sent anywhere unless you send them manually.
+You can also delete them at any time.

+For more information, see the privacy policy on https://denchisoft.com/privacy/